bitlxn/OpenDo/README.md

 * No data tracking

 ## How it works
-You import a empty .txt(more will come) file.
+You import a empty .opendo file.
 It reads the file and with a nice user interface you can add, edit, delete and mark tasks.
 You can also add a description to your tasks.
 The user interface is very simple and easy to use, you will be able to create and download your own themes.

 ---